Columbus Trusts Lawyer

 What Types of Trusts Can Be Created?

 There are various types of trusts, each serving a distinct purpose, such as protecting assets from creditors or reducing estate taxes.
-A Columbus trusts lawyer helps evaluate your options and create a customized plan.
+A Columbus wills and trusts attorney helps evaluate your options and create a customized plan.
+We take a comprehensive approach, examining each client's specific situation to recommend the most appropriate trust options.

 Common types include: